tikikun/tikikun.github.io/content/posts/we-released-a-new-model-/index.md

 If you don't have the time to skim through the blog post, you can also directly use the demo here:
 - https://huggingface.co/spaces/jan-hq/Llama3.1-s-v0.2

+Hope our effort has brought you some joy and fun (because this is a project of passion), thanks!